Büşra Akbaş

 Büşra Akbaş (born 8 March 1995) is a Turkish female basketball player.
 The national plays Point guard.

 Club career

 On 28 February 2023, she signed with Galatasaray of the Turkish Women's Basketball Super League (TKBL).

 On 22 July 2023, she signed a new one-year contract with Galatasaray.

-Galatasaray club said goodbye to the player on May 15, 2024 by publishing a thank you message.
+Galatasaray bid farewell to Büşra on May 15, 2024 by releasing a thank you message for her "efforts and dedication" in the yellow and red jersey as her contract came to an end at the end of the season.